-Rental income is recognised on an accrual basis.
+Rental income from investment properties is recognised on an accrual basis.

 Dividend income is recognised when the right to receive payment is established.

 Gains or losses arising on disposal of investments are credited or charged to the statement of income.